 The other adaptation is that much of that energy is in the form of mono-unsaturated fats, which has a lower melting point, enabling their joints and muscles to be flexible and loose throughout the long days.
-In fact, the Wagyu of today contains half the level of saturated fat and twice the level of mono-unsaturated fat, compared to other breeds, as well as higher levels of Omega 3 and Omega 6 fatty acids.
+In fact, the Wagyu beef of today contains half the level of saturated fat and twice the level of mono-unsaturated fat, compared to other breeds, as well as higher levels of Omega-3 and Omega-6 fatty acids.

 Despite being bred for centuries in this way, it wasn’t until the last 70 years that Wagyu cattle was considered as ‘beef’ animals.
 It was then that the amazing characteristics were fully realized and today, Wagyu is behind the most luxurious beef brands in the world.

 The Wagyu breed was not intended to become the best meat-quality breed in the world.
 That happened quite by accident.